 Then Jack grabbed the gunman's arm and yelled, "Run, Barb!
 Run!"
-She ran out and into a ravine to hide behind trees.
+She ran outside and hid behind trees.
 Now the gunman ordered, "Get your wife back up here or I'll kill you!"
 "Barb!"
 Jack called into the dark.
 But Barb was smart.
 She stayed hidden as the second man began searching the brush.
 Just then the police arrived and the masked men fled.

 "Jack's giving me the chance to get into the woods saved us," Barb said later.
 "No," Jack said, "it was you staying there."

 Jack and Barb's ordeal shows the danger of doing cash deals at home.
 It's safer to meet a buyer at a bank and deposit the money immediately.
 But it was valiant teamwork that saved them.
 Jack's bravery allowed Barb to escape.
 He then became the sole hostage but Barb was too smart to become a "slave."

 A hostage-taker wants to gain: safe escape from another crime, ransom, robbery, political terrorism, or to rape, torture and/or kill.

 Hostages can include bystanders who just happen to be in the wrong place at the wrong time.
 These might be anything from customers in a retail store robbery or acquaintances of a stalking victim, to passengers on a hijacked aircraft – such as the passengers of United Airlines Flight #93 on September 11, 2001.
 The hijackers had really wanted only a fuel-laden airborne aircraft to destroy a building.
 But the aircraft also contained passengers – and they ended up thwarting the hijacker's goal.